 Just as keyhole surgery has advantages in humans, the same opportunity now exists for our pets.
 Keyhole surgery is minimally invasive surgery involving passing a camera and specialised instruments through tiny incisions in the body wall.
-We are proud to be one of only a few vets in the Canterbury and Thanet area to be able to provide this innovative service.

 Due to the positioning of the instruments, a large clip area is required on both sides and the abdomen to ensure the area is aseptic.
 The operation is performed through two small incisions 0.5-1.2cm (compared to 6-15cm for traditional bitch spays).

 The camera (laparoscope) is placed through one incision, and slender instruments through the other.
 The surgeon can then visualise the ovaries on the screen and remove them.
-We use the same high level Storz equipment which is found in human medicine.
+We use the same high performance Storz equipment which is found in human medicine.

 Cautery is used to stop blood flow to the ovary and scissors can then cut the ovarian ligament.
 The small incisions are then closed with absorbable stitches under the skin, and sealed with tissue glue.